gkm2164/lengine/README.md

-# Lisp Parser written in Scala
+# Lengine, another Lisp Engine

 ## How to run?